u-boot/u-boot/doc/board/socionext/developerbox.rst

   make -j `noproc`
   cd ../

-By default, the CONFIG_FWU_NUM_BANKS and CONFIG_FWU_NUM_IMAGES_PER_BANKS are set to 2 and 1 respectively.
 This uses FIP (Firmware Image Package) type image which contains TF-A, U-Boot and OP-TEE (the OP-TEE is optional).
 You can use fiptool to compose the FIP image from those firmware images.

 Rebuild SCP firmware
 --------------------